The Parkland Amateur Radio Club (P.A.R.C.), consists of very active

 systems, that can be linked to other

 systems around the world.
-Our club achieved
+Our club

-fellow ham operators from
+from fellow ham operators from

 far and wide and through the people and organizations